 No shipping charges are levied for traffic on the international waterways of the Danube and Rhine.
-However, a fee is payable for traffic on the Main-Danube Canal (Germany) and the Danube-Black Sea Canal (Romania).
-This is due to the fact that these are national waterways that are not subject to the provisions of the Belgrade Convention of 1948.
+Since Januray, 1 2019 no fee incur for traffic on the Main-Danube Canal (Germany) however, the Danube-Black Sea Canal (Romania) is a national waterway that is not subject to the provisions of the Belgrade Convention of 1948 and therefore fees have to be paid.
 This Convention established the principle of free navigation on the Danube for all merchant ships flying the flags of the Danube riparian countries.

 |Catchment area||801,463 km² (66% of the inflow comes from tributaries on the right bank and 34% from the left-bank)|

 |Northernmost point||Regensburg (Germany); River km 2,382|

 |Southernmost point||Svishtov (BG); River km 554|

 |Kilometre mileage||From the mouth of the central Delta arm on the Black Sea; 0-km mark at Sulina|